 - Are there prediction market trading competitions?

-- Absolutely — PolyGram operates ranked competitions with monetary rewards.
-Polymarket has previously hosted competitive trading events.
+- Absolutely — PolyGram hosts ranked competitions offering monetary rewards.
+Polymarket previously held competitive trading events.
 Good Judgment Open maintains year-round forecasting tournaments.

 - How do I find a prediction market mentor?